daughertyb/Integral-Social-Networking-Kata/README.md

 Summary:

 Contains core logic for a social networking application similar to twitter.
-Features include publishing a message to a personal timeline.
-Viewing other timelines by user and viewing other timelines based on users followed (future).
+Features include publishing a message to a personal timeline, viewing other timelines by user and viewing other timelines based on users followed (future).

 How to View: